Bibbo Bibbowski: Fictional character biography

 Bibbo briefly takes care of a small white dog named Krypto whom he had saved from drowning, not to be confused with the Kryptonian dog of the same name.
 The name was supposed to be "Krypton", but the engraver Bibbo hired to make a name tag made an intentional mistake, trying to extort more money from Bibbo (the price accorded was for six letters).
 Bibbo took the tag as it was.

-A poster seen by the hero Aztek indicates that at one point, Bibbo fought the hero Wildcat during a charity boxing event.
-Later in the series, The Ace O' Clubs bar is the site of a battle between the life-force devouring Parasite and Aztek.
-Bibbo and his friends purposely ignore the fight, playing cards instead and trusting others to handle the villain.
+A poster seen by the hero Aztek indicates that, at one point, Bibbo fought the hero Wildcat during a charity boxing event.
+Later in the series, The Ace O' Clubs bar is the site of a battle between Parasite and Aztek.
+Bibbo and his friends ignore the fight, playing cards instead and trusting others to handle the villain.

 In The Power of Shazam!, Ordway introduces Professor Bibbowski, Bibbo's pacifist scientist brother.

-Bibbo reappears in Superman #679, shown as one of the champions of Metropolis that the villainous Atlas defeated.
-He is established by then as having worked in the Ace of Clubs, even bringing himself to boldly menace Atom Smasher for "Talking trash about Sooperman".
+Bibbo reappears in Superman #679, shown as one of the champions of Metropolis that Atlas defeated.
+He is established by then as having worked in the Ace of Clubs, even bringing himself to boldly menace Atom Smasher for "talking trash about Sooperman".

 Bibbo returns in 2016 Superman vol. 4 #4.
 He is seen arm-wrestling Hacken and easily beating him, before Superman's fight with Eradicator moves into his bar.
 Bibbo is shocked to see what appears to be Superman running away from the fight, but quickly realizes Superman is simply trying to lure Eradicator somewhere when there are no innocent bystanders.

 Later Bibbo and his niece show up in Superwoman.
 When Ultrawoman takes over Metropolis, Bibbo is seen trying to start a fight with her minions but is saved by Natasha Irons and Traci 13.

 Perry White recommends Clark and Lois take their son over to Bibbo's 'Ace O' Clubs' for burgers.

 At one point, Superman saves Bibbo from being murdered by gun-wielding muggers.

+Bibbo and his history with the Clubs bar is examined in House of Brainiac.
+As Bibbo tries to help Perry White's run for mayor, he reminisces working at the bar since he was a child.
+Bibbo also gets involved in related mayoral issues, namely that Perry's opponent is leading a xenophobic campaign.